A neutrino flare candidate potentially associated with X-ray emission from tidal disruption event ATLAS17jrp: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this study, we performed a time-dependent analysis of 10-year IceCube muon-track data and observed a potential neutrino flare spatially and temporally coincident with the TDE ATLAS17jrp.
 The neutrino flare occurred 19 days after the onset of the X-ray emission and lasted for approximately 56 days.
-The chance probability of detecting a neutrino flare at ATLAS17jrp during its electromagnetic emission period, with a significance exceeding that of the observed signal, is 0.03 (pre\text{-}trial).
-When further requiring that the flare onset occurs within 19 days of the X-ray emission, this probability is reduced to 0.001 (pre\text{-}trial), reflecting the temporal correlation between the neutrino and X-ray emission.
+The chance probability of detecting a neutrino flare at ATLAS17jrp during its electromagnetic emission period, with a significance exceeding that of the observed signal, is 0.01 (pre\text{-}trial, for the spatial association).
+When further requiring that the flare onset occurs within 19 days of the X-ray emission, this probability is reduced to 0.001 (pre\text{-}trial, for the spatial and temporal association), reflecting the temporal correlation between the neutrino and X-ray emission.
 To account for the search for over ten X-ray-detected TDEs, we applied a trial correction for multiple tests.
-The resulting post\text{-}trial $p$\text{-}value of 0.01 incorporates both the number of sources tested and the temporal coincidence criterion.
+The resulting post\text{-}trial $p$\text{-}value of 0.01 accounts for the look-elsewhere effect inherent in the source catalog search.
+Given that this significance is modest, the post-trial result does not constitute a firm detection.
+Rather, it indicates a suggestive correlation that warrants further investigation.

-To interpret the observed signal, we consider neutrino production via proton-photon ($p\gamma$) interactions between relativistic protons and X-ray photons, which serve as the target field.
+To interpret the potential signal, we consider neutrino production via proton-photon ($p\gamma$) interactions between relativistic protons and X-ray photons, which serve as the target field.
 Proton-proton ($pp$) interactions are not included, as they are expected to be subdominant in isotropic TDE winds \citep{Yuan_2023}.
 Interactions with IR photons are also neglected, since they predominantly generate neutrinos above 10 PeV, beyond the observed energy range.
 We model the production of neutrinos and electromagnetic cascades in TDEs via interactions between relativistic protons and X-ray photons, where the X-ray emission serves as the target photon field.
 Based on the assumption of specific parameters, we present the corresponding electromagnetic cascade and neutrino spectra in Fig.~\ref{fig:spec_nu}.
 Our model can produce a neutrino flux at energies of several hundred TeV without violating the $\gamma$-ray upper limit observed by \textit{Fermi}-LAT.
+However, accounting for the entire potential signal, particularly at lower energies, might require contributions from other regions, such as the hot corona or the inner accretion disk.
+Although our study is constrained by the limited sample size, it highlights the potential of TDEs as neutrino sources and underscores the need for continued high-cadence X-ray monitoring and next-generation neutrino observatories to test this connection.